-Since the Antiquities Act passed in 1906, 16 of 19 presidents - from Theodore Roosevelt to Joseph Biden - have used their authority to designate national monuments.
+Since the Antiquities Act passed in 1906, 16 presidents - from Theodore Roosevelt to Joseph Biden - have used their authority to designate national monuments.
+Only three presidents did not use the Act: Richard Nixon, Ronald Reagan and George H.W.
+Bush.
+Several Supreme Court cases have upheld the president's authority to proclaim large areas under the act.

-In 2017 the Trump administration conducted a review of 27 major designations under the Antiquities Act and then significantly reduced the size of Grand Staircase-Escalante National Monument and Bears Ears National Monument in Utah.
-These actions were challenged in federal court, and President Biden restored the original areas in 2021.
-This was the only monument reduction in the 100+ years of the Antiquities Act's existence, and it was found to be illegal.
+In 2017 the Trump administration conducted a review of 27 major designations under the Antiquities Act and subsequently significantly reduced the size of Grand Staircase-Escalante National Monument and Bears Ears National Monument in Utah.
+These actions were challenged in federal court, and President Biden restored the original areas in

+2021.
+This was the only such instance in the 100+ years of the Antiquities Act's existence, and it was found illegal.